DSchau/css-in-js-training/content/proposal.md

 ## Schedule

-Collectively, I’d like around two months to get the course content put together, and I’d like to break it up into about two week chunks and possibly have milestones and status updates during these two week cycles.
+Collectively, I’d like around four to six months to get the course content put together, and I’d like to break it up into about two week chunks and possibly have milestones and status updates during these two week cycles.

-### Weeks 1 - 2
+### First Month

 - Formalization of course content and getting familiar with video recording style
-- First section recording(s)
+- Planning and additional work re: the product we’re building (e.g. formalization on design, functionality, etc.)
+- Further refinement of course content
+  - By the end of this month, I'd have to at least have a fairly firm idea of each 5 minute video I'll be recording
 - This section is intentionally light, as to get more familiar with video recording, content, stylistic/tone concerns, etc.

-### Weeks 3 - 4
-- Why CSS in JS Matters section
-- Planning and additional work re: the product we’re building (e.g. formalization on design, functionality, etc.)

-### Weeks 5 - 6
+### Second Month

+- Writing the scripts/agenda for the first few sections
+- Starting to record at least the first few sections, and getting more familiar with video training

+### Third Month

+- Writing scripts/agenda for next 1-2 sections
-- Record the lab content videos (authoring with CSS in JS)
+- Authoring with CSS in JS video recording
-- Advanced CSS in JS section
+- Advanced CSS in JS video recording

-### Weeks 7 - 8
-- Wrap up and any further tweaks on existing video content and/or final changes
+### Fourth Month

+- Writing scripts/agenda for last few sections
+- Recording and polishing videos for last few sections

+### Fifth and Sixth Months (as needed)

+If needed, I'll use the last 1-2 months to polish any content, or go back and tweak stuff that may have changed or has since been improved.
+Perhaps some training(s) can be revisited/redone upon second glance, and some extra padded time to revisit and _perfect_ will be useful here.

 ## Table of Contents